martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 IO.md

 	- If it turns yellow, then it's selected

 ### LDI/STI inefficiency in this design
-- Using LDI or STI for either getchar or sendchar would making polling do 2 memory reads per loop and reuir
+- Using LDI or STI for either getchar or sendchar would making polling do 2 memory reads per loop and require memory allocated for each status register and data register.
+- Using LD to read base address first and then either LDR or STR in the Polling loop allows for using custom offset to access each of the registers and requires only one memory read per loop iteration
+- Most modern processors don't have either LDI/STI per performance disadvantages